ten-protocol/go-ten/docs/testnet/deploying-a-smart-contract-programmatically.md

 ```

 ## Compile the contract and build the local deployment transaction
-A contract can be built using solc and a transaction created for deploying the contract.
+A contract can be compiled using solc and a transaction created for deploying the contract.
 Construction of the transaction
 requires `gasPrice` and `gas` to be explicitly defined (the need to perform this will be removed in a later
 release).
 An arbitrary `gasPrice` should be given e.g. the current price on the Ropsten test network.
 ```python